smaranjitghose/rasa101/README.md

 ![Chatbots](https://media.giphy.com/media/400He9KsCbdgYt2N7N/giphy.gif)

-Wondering much effort would it take to create a simple one that can be later tuned for better perfomance?🤔🤔 Lines of Javascript?
+Wondering how much effort would it take to create a simple one that can be later tuned for better perfomance?🤔🤔 Tons of lines of Javascript?
 State-of-the art NLP?

 ![Lost](https://media.giphy.com/media/L3pfVwbsJbrk4/giphy.gif)